gary-archer/oauth.websample.final/README.md

 ### Hosting

 * AWS API Gateway is used to host the SPA's OAuth 2.0 Secured API
+* AWS API Gateway also hosts a simple reverse proxy to manage refresh tokens
 * AWS Cognito is used as the Authorization Server for the SPA and API
 * AWS CloudFront is used as the SPA's Content Delivery Network